victorcastro/docs/docs/conversation/conversation-optin.md

 By using the Opt-In & Opt-Out service it is possible to register an Opt-In or an Opt-Out event for a [**contact**](doc:conversation#contact) with the underlying channel.
 In order to execute the request either the contactId of the contact or its channel recipient identities are required.

-In Beta Opt-In & Opt-Out in Conversation API is only supported for WhatsApp channel.
+In Beta version of Conversation API the Opt-In & Opt-Out registration is only supported for WhatsApp channel.
 To read more about relevant policies go to [**WhatsApp Opt-In and Opt-Out**](doc:whatsapp-opt-in-and-outs).

 Requests are executed asynchronously, therefore the endpoint immediately returns the registered request.
-The result of the Opt-In or Opt-Out request is posted to the webhook having OPT_IN or OPT_OUT trigger respectively.
+The result of the Opt-In or Opt-Out request is posted to the webhook which has OPT_IN or OPT_OUT trigger respectively.
 To read more about setting up webhooks go to [**Webhooks**](doc:conversation#webhook).

 ### Opt-In

 #### Opt-In Request

-Below is an example to register an Opt-In event.
+Below you can find an example to register an Opt-In event.

 Conversation API POST ``optins:register``